TAPE ONE SIDE ONE

 When his mother was asleep in bed

-But when she awoke and saw what he was doing
+But when she awoke and saw what he

 Her face was filled with dread.
 He had